openmobilehub/react-native-omh-maps/CONTRIBUTING.md

 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

-### Creating a new package

-To create a new package, use the interactive CLI tool: `yarn scripts createPlugin`.
-The whole package along with scripts, configuration and dependencies will be bootstrapped for you.
-Yarn dependencies will be installed automatically and the package will be added to aliases in `tsconfig.json` and as a dependency to the sample app.